 Ultimately, I feel that this is a very personal choice and I cannot say whether you should or shouldn’t be vegan.
 If you can eat this way and feel good, then I believe there are proven health benefits as well as being a more compassionate and sustainable way of living.
 I still feel committed to doing what I can to help animals and to take care of our environment.

 You may be wondering what impact this move away from veganism has on my business?
 After all, my blog is named “Carrie on Vegan” and my recipe app is called “Vegan Delish.”
 This has been something on my mind and I have made the decision to move my blog to a new site.
-A post will be coming shortly announcing the new name (this is the big change I referenced last week).
+A post will be coming shortly announcing the new name.

 My app is different.
 Since my diet is still mostly plant-based and using whole foods, I feel comfortable continuing to manage a vegan resource, along with my team of featured contributors.
 The app, like my blog, has been a labor of love and I think it is a great option for those of us searching for easy recipes using health-promoting ingredients.
 So, as long as it is supported by users, Vegan Delish will live on in its current form (update: I decided to remove my app from the market as of July, 2014).